Check out this YouTube video through Xingping and Yangshuo from Hong Kong – Details below!

 I normally take the ‘Through Train’ to Guangzhou East Station from Hung Hom station (in Kowloon) on a Friday night after work, pick up my high-speed rail tickets for the next morning at the ticket counter there, take a taxi to a hotel very close to Guangzhou South Station – and catch an early night at a hotel near the station in order to be up to board one of the early trains the next morning that will whisk you through to the Guilin region.

 Discussion point: The ‘Through Train’ takes you to Guangzhou East Station.
 The high-speed rail trains leave from Guangzhou South Station.
 You can take the Guangzhou Metro from Guangzhou East to Guangzhou South.
 It’s a bit of a trek, but doable.
-A taxi will cost you about XXXRMB.
+A taxi should not cost you more than 100RMB.
 You can also take trains to Guilin from Shenzhen (though there are fewer trains) – but this would be a little quicker and handier.
 You can take the MTR to Shenzhen – and then head to Shenzhen North station.
 Or take a bus from Hong Kong to Shenzhen and make your way to Shenzhen North.